 - Mindful eating- Do you know that you can also meditate while you are eating?
 This is called mindful eating.
 Instead of gobbling up on your food like usual, you give time and space to digest every aspect of the eating experience and the way you react to it.

 Listening to guided meditation practices can be a big help, especially for beginners.
 There are various websites that offer guided meditation exercise and meditation techniques in the form of audios (which can be as short as 1 minute or as long as 15 minutes) that you can use and incorporate into your every meditation session.

 Finding ways to reduce stress levels is essential for our OFWs and migrant Filipinos, especially with the toll of working and being far away from their loved ones greatly affecting their physical and mental health.

-Whatever meditation style they prefer, completing a successful meditation session promotes progressive relaxation for our OFWs.
-By simply allotting a few minutes of their day to meditate, they would be able to release any negative emotions they might be feeling for more positive healthier well-being.
+Whatever meditation style you prefer, completing a successful meditation session promotes progressive relaxation for our OFWs.
+Allot a few minutes of your day to meditate.
+It will help you release any negative emotions for a positive and healthier well-being.